JTisch7/HuggingFace_Pretrained_FinBERT/README.md

 # Financial_Sentiment_Analyzer
-Sentiment analysis using FinBert from Hugging Face Transformers
+Sentiment analysis using a fine-tuned FinBert model from Hugging Face Transformers